Mexico is most definitely the land of beer, tequila, and mezcal. But, in the coastal state of Baja California, it’s all about vino.

 Bruma is a small-production winery led by one of the top next-generation Mexican winemakers, Lulu Martinez Ojeda, with ambitions to transition into a solar-powered and biodynamic operation.
 Wine is made from a combo of estate-grown grapes and fruit from the winemakers’ family.

 Lechuza was established in the early 2000s by the Magnussen family from San Diego.
 Some of the first varieties planted include Nebbiolo and Merlot.
-Their wines have even made it onto Michelin-starred The French Laundry wine list.
+Their wines have even made it onto the Michelin-starred French Laundry wine list.

 Bodegas Henri Lurton’s family operation blends French winemaking expertise with Baja terroir.
 They make Chenin Blanc, Sauvignon Blanc, and Nebbiolo.